MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 ### Gaming and Xbox

-Use this for issues you experience while gaming or using Xbox features on Windowse, including Game Bar, using controllers, game crashes and performance, issues using your Xbox account, or recording.
+Use this for issues you experience while gaming or using Xbox features on Windows, including Game Bar, using controllers, game crashes and performance, issues using your Xbox account, or recording.
 If your issue doesn't fit neatly into its subcategories, use **All other issues**.

 ### Accessibility

 Use this for features we've built specifically to help users make the most of their device, especially users with special needs, like Narrator, Magnifier, eye control, or live captions.
-Do not use this for just issues accessing something.
-If your feedback isn't for one of these features or available as a setting in the **Settings** > **Accessibility** section, it probably needs to be sent directly to the feature's category instead.
+Do not use this for just any issue accessing something.
+If your feedback isn't for one of these features or something available as a setting in the **Settings** > **Accessibility** section, it probably needs to be sent directly to the feature's category instead.
 Still be sure to tell us that it's an accessibility issue in your feedback description though.

 ### Customer programs

-Use this for feedback on the Windows Insider Program's content or forums should be sent.
+Use this for feedback on the Windows Insider Program's content or forums.

 ### Desktop environment